UCAS code: A100

 How you'll be assessed

-The assessment methods on this programme include research projects and written assignments, objective structured clinical examinations (OSCEs), and written examinations.
+The assessment methods on the MBChB Medicine degree programme include research projects and written assignments, objective structured clinical examinations (OSCEs), and written examinations.
 Your skills and professionalism will also be assessed on clinical placements and via a portfolio.

 The General Medical Council are introducing a national Medical Licensing Assessment in 2024.
 This will include a written test and a clinical and professional skills assessment.
 Medicine students graduating from academic year 2024/25 onwards will need to pass the Medical Licensing Assessment to gain the MBChB award and secure eligibility to apply to the General Medical Council for provisional registration.